danrod96/Drupal6-to-Drupal7-migration/README.txt

 -------------------------------

-This is a set of Drupal 6 and Drupal 7 modules that we created to integrate two websites, http://clasificados.eltiempo.com (based in Drupal 6) and https://seg.eltiempo.com (Drupal 7).
+This is a set of Drupal 6 and Drupal 7 modules that we created to integrate two websites, http://clasificados.eltiempo.com (Drupal 6 website) and https://seg.eltiempo.com (Drupal 7 website).

-Basically, for each website, there is a webservice which logs users, registers users, and logs off users.
-So if I log in Drupal 6, there is a call to the webservice on Drupal 7 for logging in Drupal 7 as well.
+The original idea was to enable SSO integration between both sites, so the user only needed to log in once for getting access to the other website.

-The same situation if I log in Drupal 7 first, from this website we use the webservice from Drupal 6 for logging in Drupal 6 too.
+Basically, for each website, there is a webservice which logs in users, registers users, and logs off users, therefore if I log in the Drupal 6 website, there is a call to the webservice on Drupal 7 for logging in Drupal 7 as well, and vice versa.